gbadev-org/tonc/content/tte.md

 Using tilemaps for text is nice, but will only work if the dimensions of the glyphs are multiples of 8.
 There are a few drawbacks in terms of readability: narrow characters such as ‘i’ will seem either overly wide, or be surrounded by many empty pixels.
 Also, you can't put many characters on a line because there are only so many tiles.

 Variable-width fonts (<dfn>vwf</dfn>; also known as proportional fonts) solve this problem.
-Using variable-width fonts on bitmaps is quite easy, as shown in section 22.4..
+Using variable-width fonts on bitmaps is quite easy, as shown in the ["Bitmapped text" section](#sec-bmp)..
 However, using it in tilemap modes is a little trickier: how do you draw on a tilemap where the tiles are 8×8 in size?

 Well, you don't.
 Not exactly.
 The key is not to draw to the map, but to the tiles that the map shows.